czyys/dustforceguide/README.md

 ### Ground boosting ###

-It’s one of the core techniques of Dustforce and it refers to boosts started on a flat ground.
+It’s one of the core techniques of Dustforce and it refers to boosts started on a straight horizontal ground.
 Whether you’re even able to get a groundboost depends on the angle you hit the ground at.
 Without going into technical details, you have to make sure your horizontal speed is big enough compared to your falling, vertical speed.

 To help you understand what I mean by not being able to get a ground boost check out this comparison: